manroc49/network-engineering-portfolio/T3-advanced-wan/N13-qos/README.md

 I can configure Quality of Service (QoS) using Class-Based Weighted Fair Queuing (CBWFQ) and Low Latency Queuing (LLQ) on a serial link.
 VoIP traffic (VOICE class) gets priority queuing, video traffic (VIDEO class) gets guaranteed bandwidth, and data traffic (DATA class) gets the remainder.
 The policy ensures critical traffic is not dropped during congestion.

+**Note:** Packet Tracer has limitations with `show policy-map interface` and `service-policy` visibility in running-config.
+The commands are accepted but may not display correctly.
+This is a known Packet Tracer limitation.

 ## Topology

 - 2x Cisco 2811 routers (R1, R2)
-- Serial link between R1 Serial0/0/0 and R2 Serial0/0/0
+- Serial link between R1 Serial0/0/0 and R2 Serial0/0/0 (DCE on R1, DTE on R2)
+- HWIC-2T modules added to both routers for serial interfaces
 - R1 is traffic source, R2 applies QoS policy
 - Loopback interfaces for traffic generation